FailAcademy/learning/web-dev-foundation/_lessons/week-03/02-intro-to-rwd.md

 ## Lab Activity

-In this lab activity, you're **refactor the CSS** code for a more complex fixed-width website and turn it into a responsive website **using mobile-first media queries**.
+In this lab activity, **refactor the CSS** code for a more complex fixed-width website and turn it into a responsive website **using mobile-first media queries**.

 You can download the [website's source code here](/public/files/labs/rwd-lab.zip)